Redocly/redoc/README.md

 ## About Redoc

-Redoc is an open-source tool for generating OpenAPI(aka Swagger) definitions.
-By default Redoc offers a three-panel, responsive layout: the left panel contains a search bar and navigation menu, the central panel contains the documentation, and the right panel contains request and response examples.
+Redoc is an open-source tool for generating documentation from OpenAPI (fka Swagger) definitions.

+By default Redoc offers a three-panel, responsive layout:

+- The left panel contains a search bar and navigation menu.
+- The central panel contains the documentation.
+- The right panel contains request and response examples.

 ![ReDoc demo](https://raw.githubusercontent.com/Redocly/redoc/master/demo/redoc-demo.png)